How Much Is My Used Injection Molding Machine Worth? A Complete Valuation Guide

 Whether you're planning to sell surplus equipment, considering a plant closing, refinancing with equipment as collateral, or simply need to know the value of your assets for insurance purposes, understanding what your used injection molding machine is worth is critical.
 As AMEA-certified appraisers who have valued thousands of injection molding machines over 50+ years, Meadoworks provides this comprehensive guide to help you understand the key factors that determine used equipment value.

 No single factor determines the value of a used injection molding machine.
-Instead, appraisers consider a combination of variables that together paint a picture of a machine's worth in the current market.
+Appraisers consider a combination of variables that together paint a picture of a machine's worth in today's market.

 Price Ranges by Tonnage Tier